 10. Go Ziplining in Costa Ricaaaaaaaaaaaaaaaaa !

-Like the above example, we also find that Ziplining in Costa Rica makes that smart phone or i-phone completely obsolete, what with the clinging on for dear life (we exaggerate, but those hands will be fully occupied, we promise!).
+Like the above example, we also find that Zip-lining in Costa Rica renders the smart phone completely obsolete, what with the clinging on for dear life (we exaggerate, but those hands will be fully occupied, we promise!).
 Costa Rica is well set up for adrenaline-fuelled activities and there are several zip line and canopy activities throughout the country.
 Our favourite?
-The one in Arenal Reserve, where there’s also an ‘aerial tram’ for a slower place through the canopy – where 90% of forest animals live
+The one in Arenal Reserve, where there’s also an ‘aerial tram’ for a slower place through the canopy – where 90% of forest animals live.
+When holidaying with teenagers, this is a must!

-12. Catching some (sun) rays in tropical paradise
+14. Catch some (sun) rays in Sri Lanka

 More about holidays with teenagers